Skip to main content

 POST /api/generate-emailUserai_generationSimple generation

-POST /api/validate-ampUserNoneAMP validation
+POST /api/validate-ampNoneNoneAMP validation (stateless validator)

 Enforcement Pattern